 A skier or snowboarder coming from behind has the possibility to choose his route in order to avoid skiers or snowboarders ahead.

-A skier or snowboarder may overtake another skier or snowboarder (if there is sufficent space and visibility) above or below, to the right or to the left provided that he leaves enough space for the overtaken skier or snowboarder to make any voluntary or involuntary movement.
+A skier or snowboarder may overtake another skier or snowboarder (if there is sufficient space and visibility) above or below, to the right or to the left provided that he leaves enough space for the overtaken skier or snowboarder to make any voluntary or involuntary movement.

 5. Entering onto a slope or intersection